choonkeat/attache/README.md

 ## Authorization

-Without `SECRET_KEY` environment variable, attache works out-of-the-box: allowing uploads from any client.
+Without `SECRET_KEY` environment variable, attache works out-of-the-box: allowing uploads and deletes from any client.

 When `SECRET_KEY` is set, `attache` will require a valid `hmac` parameter in the upload request.
-Uploads will be refused with `HTTP 401` error unless the `hmac` is correct.
+Upload and Delete requests will be refused with `HTTP 401` error unless the `hmac` is correct.
+The additional parameters required for authorized request are:

-Upload request need additional parameters:

 * `uuid` is a uuid string
 * `expiration` is a unix timestamp of a future time. the significance is, if the timestamp has passed, the upload will be regarded as invalid